PrachiPatil-droid/StudentGrade/README.md

 # StudentGrade
-A beginner-friendly C++ project that calculates a student's average marks and assigns a grade based on input.
+A C++ project that calculates a student's average marks and assigns a grade based on input.